leanswift/leanswift.github.io/ecommerce/pages/add-ons/multiwarehouse/4.1.0/usermanual-multiwarehouse.md

 Once all the tabs are filled with required information, Warehouse will now be available in the dropdown under eConnect configuration.

+When multiple Stock zones are configured for the same warehouse like below:

+When the stock is updated in stock zone YB, a BOD gets generated with value in YB which gets updated in eConnect.

+When the stock is updated in stock zone Y9, a BOD gets generated with the value from MMS002’s ‘On-hand approve’ (YB+Y9).
+This value will get updated in eConnect in the Y9 zone

+Now if YB is again updated with stock, ((new value in Y9) +YB) gets updated in the Y9 zone in econnect and so on.

+NOTE: This might be based on StockZone-Location settings in M3.
+If only one stock zone-warehouse is configured, the value that comes in BOD for that respective stock zone gets updated.

 [Go to Top](#table-of-contents)